mqharris/monkey_agility/click_distribution/README.md

 ![](click_dist.png)

-I have a bias of clicking high and to the left, so this will be included the interaction component
+I have a bias of clicking low and to the left, so this will be included the interaction component

 ```
 x mean: -9.981818181818182, x std: 8.404524558703558